selector

 after

-Returns a modified selector that will only match elements that occur after the first match of start.
+Returns a modified selector that will only match elements that occur

 start

-The original selection will start at the first match of start.
+The original selection will start at the first match of start

 inclusive

-Whether start itself should match or not.
-This is only relevant if both selectors match the same type of element.
-Defaults to true.
+if both selectors match the same type of element.
+Defaults to

 Default:true